 Foreign currency liabilities generally consist of foreign currency deposits in the Bank's FCDU.
 Foreign currency deposits are generally used to fund the Bank's foreign currency-denominated loan and investment portfolio in the FCDU.
-Banks are required by the BSP to match the foreign currency liabilities with the foreign currency assets held through FCDUs.
-The BSP also requires a 30.0% liquidity reserve on all foreign currency liabilities held through FCDUs.
+Effective January 1, 2018, the BSP, through Circular 946, no longer required FCDU liabilities to be covered by liquid assets.